Overview

 Your firm is responsible for reviewing Consider results and determining whether additional evidence is required.

-Proof of Address Verification supports AML compliance but should be used alongside other CDD checks (ID verification, Source of Funds, PEPs/Sanctions screening, etc.).
+Proof of Address Verification supports AML compliance but should be used alongside other CDD checks (ID verification, Source of Funds, PEPs/Sanctions screening).

-It cannot be used to meet Companies House (ACSP) requirements, which require a full 12-month address history.
-A custom workflow is recommended for this purpose.
+This step can be used to support with Companies House (ACSP) requirements, which require a full 12-month address history.
+However, a custom workflow is recommended for this purpose.

 All results, including original documents, are included in the downloadable CDD report.